 Newly created data clusters are empty of data and have only one user account, the superuser.
 By default, the data cluster superuser is named after the UNIX account postgres.
 Login authentication can be tested via TCP/IP SOCKETS by any UNIX user account from the local host.

 A password must be assigned to each login ROLE:

-postgres=# ALTER ROLE postgres WITH PASSWORD 'secret_password'; ALTER ROLE psql 'host=localhost user=postgres sslmode=disable' Password:
+postgres=# ALTER ROLE postgres WITH PASSWORD 'secret\password'; ALTER ROLE

 Test an unencrypted session: